-It is crucial to understand the definition of a trucking accident and recognize the seriousness of one.
-It is not usually an accident between two trucks (though this does happen).
-It is most often when large trucks such as commercial box trucks and tractor-trailer combinations, known as 18-wheelers (vehicles weighing more than ten thousand pounds), collide with other vehicles of much smaller proportions or pedestrians.
+It is crucial to understand the definition of a truck accident and recognize the seriousness of one.
+A truck accident is not usually an accident between two trucks, though this does happen – it is most often when large trucks collide with other vehicles of much smaller proportions, or pedestrians.
+These large trucks, such as commercial box trucks and tractor-trailer combinations, are typically known as 18-wheelers, and can be classified as vehicles weighing over 10,000 pounds.

 It is estimated that 18-wheeler accidents cause as much as 5% of all accident-related injuries and 14% of deaths.
 The Bureau of Transportation Statistics has released some concerning statistics about large truck accidents:

 - In 2018, there were 109,067 large truck accidents nationwide

 - In 2019, that figure increased to 110,531 crashes involving a large truck